 Substitute House Bill No. 7000 proposes significant amendments to the laws governing the State Plan of Conservation and Development (POCD).
-The bill raises the threshold for state agency actions requiring consistency with the plan from $200,000 to $1 million for property acquisition, development, and public transportation equipment, with adjustments based on the Producer Price Index every five years.
-It also modifies the process for state agencies to submit notices regarding their actions' conformity to the plan, eliminating the need for an advisory statement from the Office of Policy and Management (OPM).
-Additionally, the bill updates terminology by replacing "regional planning agency" with "regional council of governments" and extends the timeline for municipal plans of conservation and development to be adopted after July 1, 2025.
+The bill raises the threshold for state agency actions requiring consistency with the POCD from $200,000 to $1 million for property acquisition, development, and public transportation equipment.
+Additionally, it mandates that the secretary of the Office of Policy and Management adjust this threshold every five years based on the Producer Price Index for construction.
+The bill also modifies the notification process for state agencies regarding their actions' conformity with the plan and requires the University of Connecticut to seek advisory statements for its projects.
+Furthermore, it replaces "regional planning agency" with "regional council of governments" in various statutes and mandates that municipal plans adopted after July 1, 2025, identify areas related to sewerage systems.

 Statutes affected: Raised Bill: 8-23